In this in-depth travel guide, I will be covering everything you need to know about backpacking Ho Chi Minh City.

 Most backpackers opt for District 1.
 The most popular area is Pham Ngu Lao, which is full of hostels, street food, and nightlife options.
 If you’re looking for a less wild part of District 1, try finding a place on Dong Khoi Street.

 To save you time, I’ve gone ahead and narrowed it down to the top three hostels – best overall, best party, and best for solo travelers.
 Booking one of these places means you’ll be rolling it the good times with like-minded travelers and may even score a travel buddy for the next leg of the adventure!

 Overall Best Hostel in Ho Chi Minh – The Hideout

 There are tons of excellent hostels in HCMC, but the best one has got to be The Hideout.
-They’ve won the best hostel in the city for the last couple of years on Hostelworld, so they must be doing something right!
+They’ve won the award for the best hostel in Ho Chi Minh numerous times over on Hostelworld, so they must be doing something right!

 They have a chill room with plenty of movies, a massage chair, pool table, and computers for guests.
 Breakfast is free, and you also get not one, but two free beers each night!
 Why don’t all hostels do this?!